 Students will conduct research as part of their undergraduate work (Honours dissertation) or as part of their postgraduate work (dissertations for a Masters Degree or a Doctorate).
 Students will remain the data controller and as such responsible for their research until they submit their dissertation.
 However, as students work strictly on behalf of themselves in order to achieve a degree, this processing activity falls under what used to be called the domestic uses exemption, which means that data protection legislation does not directly apply.
 However, students will be bound by the University's policy and procedures due to the Student Contract with the University.
 Thus, the Data Protection Policy applies to students processing personal data as part of their work to pursue a course of study and they will be required to ensure that their work is compliant.
-They will also be required to conduct a data protection impact assessment as part of your Ethics Approval.
+They will also be required to conduct a data protection impact assessment as part of their Ethics Approval.
+The data protection impact assessment will be reviewed and approved by their supervisor.